 College and Young Adult Community Group

 “Calling all college students/young adults.
-A new community group is forming on January 22nd at 10:00am in the conference room near the office at BUMC.
-We will meet for fellowship, meet new people, grow together and serve our church and community.
+A new community group formed on January 22nd.
+This group meets at 10:00am in the conference room near the office at BUMC.
+We meet for fellowship, meet new people, grow together and serve our church and community.
 If interested, please come join us.
 For more information, please contact Rachel Clifton at RachelGclifton@gmail.com or Cindy Shelton at firstname.lastname@example.org.